Vision & Mission

 • We know the more we are integrated and our threads overlap, interweave, and are entangled with others, the better we feel, the stronger we are and the longer we live.

-• Matter of Trust (but verify) – we often install, implement, or reproduce eco-ideas, innovations and inventions in-house or as pilot projects, in order to see results with our own eyes, put them on display, and, very importantly, we give credit where credit is due.
+• Matter of Trust (and verify) – we install, implement, or reproduce eco-ideas, innovations and inventions in-house or as pilot projects and field work, in order to see results with our own eyes.
+We put them on display, and, very importantly, we give credit where credit is due.
+Everyone is standing on the shoulders of giants.

 The front exterior of our model Eco-Home.
 Haight Ashbury, San Francisco.